Words: Will Stroude

 Fun trivia fact: the sorority sister on the other end of the phone was SMG’s soon-to-be Cruel Intentions co-star Selma Blair, with whom she shared that iconic kiss.

-Blonde-haired, big-breasted, dripping with disdainful sass?
-Rose McGowen’s days as Sidney’s high school sidekick Tatum were always going to be numbered, but at least her exit gave us one of the most iconic deaths in slasher history, thanks to some ill-timed body-dysmorphia and an electric garage door:
+Blonde, busty and dripping with disdainful sass?
+Rose McGowen’s days as Sidney’s high school sidekick Tatum were always going to be numbered, but at least her exit gave us one of the most iconic deaths in slasher history, thanks to an ill-timed lack of spacial awareness and a surprisingly sturdy electric garage door.

 “No please don’t kill me Mr Ghostface, I wanna be in the sequel!”